 Food Research Department.
-School of Chemistry – Autonomous University of Coahuila
+School of Chemistry – Universidad Autónoma de Coahuila

 Dr. Rosy Rodríguez-Jasso